selimdemir97/REST-Webservice/README.md

 Der Kern des Projekts ist im 'routes' Verzeichnis.

 EN:
 A RESTful Webservice using the Instagram and Bing Maps API.
-This Project was a Team-Project for my studies.
-I did the Backend logics building a RESTful enviroment to process requests with Express.JS and save them into the MongoDB database.
-The goal was to point the pictures of your friends taken from instagram on a map.
-You can add your friends on the webservice specifically.
+This Project was a team project for my studies.
+I did the backend logics building a RESTful enviroment and to process requests with Express.JS and save them into the MongoDB database.
+The goal was to put the pictures of your friends taken from their instagram account on a map.

-The core project I was working on is in the 'routes' folder.
+The core project is in the 'routes' folder.